JuliaReach/Reachability.jl/docs/src/publications.md

 This page lists publications about the JuliaReach ecosystem and its applications.

+## Reachability analysis of linear hybrid systems via block decomposition

+- **Reachability analysis of linear hybrid systems via block decomposition.** Sergiy Bogomolov, Marcelo Forets, Goran Frehse, Kostiantyn Potomkin, Christian Schilling.
+[Get pdf from arXiv: 1905.02458](https://arxiv.org/abs/1901.1905.02458).

+**Abstract.** Reachability analysis aims at identifying states reachable by a system within a given time horizon.
+This task is known to be computationally hard for hybrid systems.
+One of the main challenges is the handling of discrete transitions, including computation of intersections with invariants and guards.
+In this paper, we address this problem by proposing a state-space decomposition approach for linear hybrid systems.
+This approach allows us to perform most operations in low-dimensional state space, which can lead to significant performance improvements.

 ## JuliaReach: a Toolbox for Set-Based Reachability

 - **JuliaReach: a Toolbox for Set-Based Reachability.** Sergiy Bogomolov, Marcelo Forets, Goran Frehse, Kostiantyn Potomkin, Christian Schilling.
-Accepted in Proceedings of [HSCC'19](http://hscc2019.eecs.umich.edu/): 22nd ACM International Conference on Hybrid Systems: Computation and Control (HSCC'19).
+Published in Proceedings of [HSCC'19](http://hscc2019.eecs.umich.edu/): 22nd ACM International Conference on Hybrid Systems: Computation and Control (HSCC'19), see [ACM link here](https://dl.acm.org/citation.cfm?id=3311804).
 [Get pdf from arXiv: 1901.10736](https://arxiv.org/abs/1901.10736).

 In 2019, this conference is part of the [Cyber-Physical Systems and Internet-Of-Things Week](http://www.cpsweek.org/).